-• Apart from the legislative minimum, the cover pool has no other available overcollateralization commitment.
+• The cover pool has no other available overcollateralization commitment apart from the legislative minimum.

-Outlook: Stable
+Outlook

-S&P Global Ratings' stable outlook on its ratings on Realkredit Danmark A/S' capital center S mortgage covered bonds reflects that we would not automatically lower our ratings on the covered bonds if we were to lower the issuer credit rating (ICR) on Danske Bank A/S, Realkredit Danmark's parent company, up to four notches.
-This is because the program benefits from four unused notches of ratings uplift (see "Covered Bonds Criteria," published on Dec.
+S&P Global Ratings' stable outlook on its ratings on Realkredit Danmark A/S' capital center S mortgage covered bonds reflects that we would not automatically lower our covered bond ratings if we were to lower the issuer credit rating (ICR) on Danske Bank A/S, Realkredit Danmark's parent company, by up to four notches.
+This is because the program benefits from four unused notches of ratings uplift (see "Covered Bonds Criteria," Dec.
 9, 2014).